Back to LLD Concepts

 protected PaymentResult charge(PaymentRequest req) {

-System.out.println("[Stripe] Charging card via Stripe API...");
+System.out.println("[Stripe] Charging via Stripe API...");

 return new PaymentResult("SUCCESS", "ch_stripe_" + System.nanoTime());